cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 --all-namespaces`, but by default this doesn't print the current quota values.
 The following command adds a template to print out the assigned quota for each project as well as how much of the quota is currently in use.
-Sum the first two columns for a conservative capacity target and the last two colums for the currently allocated capacity.
+Sum the first two columns for a conservative capacity target and the last two columns for the currently allocated capacity.

 {% raw %}